timbyr/reclass/README-extensions.rst

 It's a new feature use it with care and mind that using "relative syntax" lower traceability of your pillar composition.

-Example usage of relative class name:
+Example usage of relative class name using '.' and '..':

 .. code-block:: yaml